NaimAyat/Propositional_Logic_Formula_Evaluator/README.txt

-From the input of a premise and a conclusion, this program will build a truth table and determine whether the corresponding logic formula is a tautology.
+From the input of a premise and a conclusion, this program will build a truth table and determine whether the corresponding Boolean logic formula is a tautology.

 Valid commands (case-sensitive):
    ~ (negation)